ifding/ml-system-design/README.md

 ### Model Related Activities

 1. ML Pipeline - Model Train and Evaluation: How to select a model and hyperparameters?
-2. ML Pipeline - Model Train and Evaluation: Once the model is built, do a bias-variance tradeoff, it will give you an idea of overfitting vs underfitting, you need different approaches to make you model better.
+2. ML Pipeline - Model Train and Evaluation: Once the model is built, do a bias-variance tradeoff, it will give you an idea of overfitting vs underfitting, you need different approaches to make your model better.
 3. Draw the ML pipeline

 ![](./_images/classic_setup.png)